VorCollective/Capstone1/README.md

 •	Global Connection: Provides a legitimate and respectful way for the Kenyan diaspora and global audience to connect with and learn about their heritage.
 ________________________________________
 5. How will you deploy your project?
-6.

 a)	I will deploy it for free using Streamlit Community Cloud.
-The app gets a public web address (e.g., utamaduni-archive.streamlit.app) that anyone in the world can visit, for free, forever.
+The app gets a public web address (e.g., [(https://tamadunizetu-kenya.streamlit.app) that anyone in the world can visit, for free, forever.

 b)	The Data is Safe: All the stories and information are stored in simple JSON files that can be easily backed up on a USB drive, emailed, or printed out.
 The community will always have a copy.